 - Fresh, unprocessed butter from grass-fed cows

-- Liver (liver is one of the highest sources, so sneaking it into meals can be helpful)
+- Liver (liver is one of the highest sources, so sneaking it into meals here and there can be helpful)

 Good sources of plant-based vitamin A

 For more food sources of vitamin A, check out World’s Healthiest Foods list.

 As you can see, Vitamin A is super important for our fertility, but just as importantly, it’s also necessary for proper fetal development!
 For this reason, it’s important to begin eating a well-rounded fertility diet at least 3-4 months before trying to conceive.